Geoalert/mapflow-docs-en/source/userguides/prices.rst

 ~~~~~~~~~~~~~~~~

 As all the model options are turned on for Mapflow QGIS,
-processing cost is the same as in Mapflow Web with the options, where applicable:
+processing cost is the same as in Mapflow Web with the options, where it's applicable:

 .. csv-table::
   :file: _static/csv/api_processing_prices.csv